QuantGeekDev/QuantGeekDev/README.md

 ## Software, GenAI, and fun

-### I am passionate about the intersection of business and technology.
+## I am passionate about the intersection of business and technology.

-I love product, but live by the mantra of "If you want something done properly, do it yourself".
+## I love product, but live by the mantra of "If you want something done properly, do it yourself".
+I've been coding since 12 years old, and somehow I'm still coding...
 In my free time, I love to dabble in Mechanistic Interpretation.
 I'm also certified to operate IBM's Quantum Computers with Qiskit.
 Obsessed with building and learning